 - The Battle of Singapore: A nail in the empire’s coffin

 The Cuban missile crisis stands as a critical event during the Cold War and enhanced Kennedy’s image both domestically and internationally.
 It also helped relieve negative press in the wake of the Bay of Pigs failure.

 The great irony of the crisis is that it likely would not have happened were it not for Kennedy’s previous failure and ineptitude.
 Despite this his apparent victory stands him out as a saviour figure in world politics.
-When speaking of the Cuban Missile Crisis, many instantly think of Kennedy and his victory, not his previous discrepancies.
+When speaking of the Cuban Missile Crisis, many instantly think of JFK and his victory, not his previous discrepancies.